 What is the best urinary tract infection (UTI) treatment protocol?
-Official guidelines suggest a 5-day course of antibiotics, while naturopathic doctors recommend ten days of D-Mannose.
-Moreover, every year there is a new drug or supplement promising to cure UTI better, safer, and faster.
+Official guidelines suggest a 5-day course of antibiotics, while naturopathic doctors recommend ten days of D-Mannose and a variety of other supplements.
+Moreover, every year there is a new drug or a supplement promising to cure UTI better, safer, and faster.

 Why There is No One Best UTI Treatment Option